Xeonrx/Schlrint/README.md

 Back in past OSINT investigations, locating a persons education system was sometimes a challenge for me.<br />
 Constantly digging through Google dorks, seeing if any name results come up with local school districts.

+This script was developed to aid me in google dorking, doing all the work for in searching through results.<br />
+SCHLRINT can return found people off a wordlist of names, or I can specify a specifc name to find for me.

+I don't see too many 'school based' OSINT scripts/techniques online, so I figured I'd share it with the internet.